• Skip to primary navigation

 I’ll be plugging in my food processor.
 Not into a wall outlet.
 But into an extension cord that trails through my house and out the window.
 And that cord is plugged into a generator.
 Thank goodness for the generator!

 Hummus is a go~to appetizer/dip/snack at our house.
-Instead of reaching for chips, pretzels or cookies when hunger hits, I feel better noshing on a few veggies with this cool, creamy and fresh tasting basil hummus.
+We also love Texas caviar and Instead of reaching for chips, pretzels or cookies when hunger hits, I feel better noshing on a few veggies with this cool, creamy and fresh tasting basil hummus.

 the ingredients for chickpea dip